tombatossals/angular-openlayers-directive/doc/02-center-attribute.md

 ```
 $scope.center = {
-    coord: [ 51.505, -0.09 ],
+    coord: {
+        lat: 51.505,
+        lon: -0.09
+    },
     zoom: 4
 }
 ```

-We can see that a center is conformed by two required attributes: _lat_, _lng_ and _zoom_.
+We can see that a center is conformed by two required attributes: _lat_, _lon_ and _zoom_.
 When we associate that object with our _openlayers-directive_ the bi-directional relation will start.

 Let's see a complete example of how to use this.
 We must create a center object in our controller, pass its name to our directive _center_ attribute, an that's all.